SamedhG/gitchat/report.md

 history allows users to quickly access the repos they have joined a call on recently to jump on a call again with other collaborators.
-The friends feature is integrated throughout Gitchat so that users can have an insightful view of what their friends and colleages are working on.
+The friends feature is integrated throughout Gitchat so that users can have an insightful view of what their friends and colleagues are working on.

 The neat feature that we chose to implement was the voice call